China passes law to counter foreign sanctions

 Foreign companies, however, worry about the dampening impact it might have on foreign investment.

-China’s top legislature, the National People’s Congress standing committee (NPC) passed the law on Thursday, according to state television CCTV.
-But details of its contents have not yet been released.
+China’s top legislature, the National People’s Congress (NPC) standing committee passed the law on Thursday, according to state television CCTV.

 All 14 vice-chairpersons of the committee are under U.S. sanctions for passing the National Security Law last year that critics say has crippled political freedoms in Hong Kong.
 Beijing says it was needed to restore stability in the city.